I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 However, the downside to self-publishing is that the author must do their own marketing, taking on the task of selling themselves and their work to get their book as much exposure as possible.
-Who knew that while we were sharpening our skills with English and creative writing classes that we should have signed up for some business and communications classes too?
-Here are some tips that I have picked up while marketing my own books.
+Who knew that while we were sharpening our skills with English and creative writing classes, we should have also signed up for some business and communications classes too?
+Here are some tips for marketing your self-published book.

 1. Create a Professional-Looking Product

 My books have gone through multiple covers over the years.
 Most of them were drawn and designed by me, and I rushed through the process in my eagerness to get the books published.
-Children’s books especially rely on fun, colorful covers to grab their readers.
+Children’s books rely on fun, colorful covers to grab their readers.
 It took many attempts before I was satisfied with the finished product.

-2. Set up Free Promos and Giveaways
+2. Set Up Free Promos and Giveaways

 Take a screenshot to share on your social media pages, and continue to vigorously plug your book during these free days.
 If you have a good story, word of mouth will spread, and others will be tempted to pick up your book in the future, hopefully on days when they have to pay for the download.

 That being said, you’ll need to promote your free days before your free day’s launch.
-Choose a date at least six weeks in advance and begin to spread the word.
+Choose a date at least six weeks in advance, and begin to spread the word.
 Find websites that will post a link to your book on these free days, and submit a request for your book to be featured on these sites.
 Include the days that your book is free so that they can post these notices on the right days.

 Visit the following sites for email inquiry templates and websites that will promote your free days:

 Goodreads giveaways are free for both the author to post and readers to enter.
 However, you must give away hard copies of your books.
 Set it up for at least five winners, and let it run for at least one month (they recommend three).

 During the contest, participants will be given the option to add the book to their to-read list.
 This will give you great exposure and possibly even lead to future sales.
 The list of winners will be sent to you by Goodreads right after your promotion ends, and then it’s up to you to mail the books to them.
 Postage is the only expense that you will incur, and with any luck, an increase in sales will follow.

 I then sign the book and include links to my social media pages and website to make it easier for them to find other titles of mine.
 As a result, I have had winners write positive reviews of my books on Goodreads.

 The Kindle Book Review

 Look for legitimate websites that will promote your book for a small fee.
 I have participated in the Kindle Book Review’s giveaway program to gain more social media followers and gain exposure for one of my books.
 It was about $40 to participate, and readers earned entries to a giveaway prize pack by following you on the social media site of your choice, subscribing to your newsletter, etc.

 3. Create a Website or Blog

 Promote your blog or webpage on your social media accounts, and include a link to it beneath your signature on your email.
 Keep it up-to-date, and add content to it often.
 Refer it to people who are interested in what you do or other professionals that you meet while you network your books.

 4. Send Out Requests for Reviews

-Most reviewers, like me, do their reviewing on the side and don’t charge fees, so their review schedule fills up fast.
+Most reviewers, like me, do their reviewing on the side and don’t charge fees.
+So their review schedule fills up fast.
 Many will need several weeks, if not months, to review your book.
-Give them time and be prepared to hand out free copies (mostly electronic but some require hard copies).
+Give them time and be prepared to hand out free copies (mostly electronic, but some require hard copies).

-If all of your reviews have five-star ratings, people may question the validity of the reviewers (are they all friends and relatives trying to help you out)?
+If all of your reviews have five-star ratings, people may question the validity of the reviewers (are they all friends and relatives trying to help you out?).
 A bad review may even generate curiosity about your book.
 A reader may want to find out for themselves why a reviewer rated the book so low, especially when it’s surrounded by positive reviews.
 If nothing else, just remember that you can’t please everybody.

 5. Participate in and Conduct Author Interviews

 In your inquiries, mention that you would be willing to participate in an author interview if you notice that a reviewer or blogger offers them.
-Some sites have a form with standard questions that you can answer which they then post regularly on their site.
+Some sites have a form with standard questions that you can answer, which they then post regularly on their site.
 Here are a few sites that offer this service:

 6. Sell Your Books at Events

 In order to reach my audience, I decided to try to sell my books at flea markets.
-This did not go over very well as I barely sold enough merchandise to cover the costs of buying table space at these events.
+This did not go over very well, as I barely sold enough merchandise to cover the costs of buying table space at these events.
 People are there for garage sale items, and while they do pat you on the back for your efforts, they generally pass you over for the arts and crafts tables.

-My old elementary school responded to one of the queries and set me up with a table during their open house night.
+My old elementary school responded to one of these queries and set me up with a table during their open house night.
 The school librarian talked me up in class so that when the kids approached the table, they knew what I was doing there.
 I sold a good number of books to several of my target readers, and I gained experience in interacting with readers at an author event.

 7. Take a Creative Approach to Your Promotions

-So, I took a more subtle approach to marketing my books.
-Instead of the desperate, “Buy My Book Please!" message, I started to offer glimpses of my story.
-I created artwork, shared excerpts and provided facts about my main characters in social media posts so that my friends and followers didn't feel like they were reading ads but interesting and entertaining snapshots of my stories.
+So, I took a more subtle approach to market my books.
+Instead of the desperate "Buy My Book Please!" message, I started to offer glimpses of my story.
+I created artwork, shared excerpts, and provided facts about my main characters in social media posts so that my friends and followers didn't feel like they were reading ads but interesting and entertaining snapshots of my stories.

 Whenever I have a table, I bring several hundred copies of these bookmarks and give them out to anyone who approaches the table, whether they buy a book or not.
 It gives them something to take home and consider later if they are looking for a gift or decide they are curious enough to check it out.

 8. Write More Books

 Even if they’re not connected (such as an ongoing series), readers who liked one book from a certain author will go looking for more.
-The marketing process never stops when it comes to self-publishing so the more titles that you have out there, the more opportunities there will be for readers to discover you as an author.
+The marketing process never stops when it comes to self-publishing, so the more titles that you have out there, the more opportunities there will be for readers to discover you as an author.

-Things to Avoid
+Things to Avoid When Marketing Your Books

 Finally, here are some tips on what to avoid when promoting your work.
 I’ve learned these lessons the hard way, and hopefully, these warnings will stop you from doing the same.